Nutzer1548/php_login_session/readme.txt

 [ ] use php exception handling
 [ ] add some 'confirm' checkbox to the registration form [ ] prevent spamming by ip address.
+[ ] plausibility check for emails

 Done:
 =====
+missing error message from register_account.php now in config.php introduced 'action=activate' and 'action=ban' for the respective links, so it's not needed for the links to lead to different files.